Altus Unification War

 Thanks to the sheer scope of Elden Ring, it has become easier than ever for FromSoftware to hide its history in plain sight.
 So many crucial events go unmentioned, and none are as consequential as those establishing Marika and Godfrey as queen and king.
 But while the written narrative might have little to say of these happenings, there is still much that we can discern from the game world, and they help paint an epic picture of these two’s early days.
 Although it has caused me to suffer informational overload on more than one occasion, I can appreciate the developers’ commitment to letting this story speak for itself.
 All the disparate plot threads weave together into a majestic tapestry, and only a game this large and layered could present it like a half-buried remnant of a bygone era, ready for us to come dredge it up.

 Unfortunately for her, there was a problem: she couldn’t fight a war.
 All spells associated with Marika are healing incantations.
 The texts to both Blessing of the Erdtree and Erdtree Heal are found lying on the bed in the Queen’s Bedchamber, leaving no room to doubt their owner.
-She was learned and literate, but her faith could, at best, provide support, and this is assuming that she even knew these advanced prayers before becoming god.
+Her faith could, at best, provide support, and this is assuming that she even knew these advanced prayers at the time.
 There are no offensive spells among Two Fingers incantations either, so there was no one to turn to for this woman of faith.
-Even if she did know some Noxian sorcery, that would still just leave her and Maliketh against an entire army.
-How were they supposed to topple an entire civilization?
-There was no getting around it; Marika needed an army of her own.
-However, longstanding relations between the Sun Capital and the Eternal City below made it unlikely that she could rally the Nox to her cause — at least so far as war was concerned.
-And so, the Empyrean secured her means to control the Erdtree from the unlikeliest of places.
+It was just her and Maliketh against a military coalition.
+How were they supposed to topple a whole civilization?
+There was no getting around it: Marika needed an army of her own.
+However, she wouldn’t find one in Belurat.
+Her Hornsent allies apparently weren’t willing to aid with war — at least a war outside their territory.
+They had their tower, she had her tree; that was that.
+And so, the god secured her means to control the Erdtree from the unlikeliest of places.

 One of the Golden Tree faith prayers.
 Thing considered the most superior of them.

 Boosts all attribute cut rates except physical, including surrounding allies.
-Continue praying while holding and effect won’t activate.
+Continue to pray while holding and effect won’t activate.

 In the beginning, all were enemies of the Golden Tree.
 For it became the Regulation through innumerable battles and victories.

-Luckily for him, there were plenty of foes for the warrior to prove his mettle against.
-If he could navigate the chaos, he could come out on top.
 To Loux’s credit, his will to fight did translate to the strength to win.
 By the time he assumed a crown, Godfrey had amassed an army under Marika’s banner and established the royal capital of Leyndell.
-This requires that he previously unite an entire tribe behind him, and we can infer which one.
+This requires the Warlord to have previously united an entire tribe behind him, and we can infer which one.
 Just outside the city walls is the Auriza Hero’s Grave and Side Tomb.
-The foreign word presumably refers to the people buried there, the “auxiliary graves” (副墓) implying that they primarily consisted of brave warriors.
+The foreign word presumably refers to the people buried there, the name “hero’s grave” implying that they primarily consisted of brave warriors.
 And yet, there is no ruined settlement called “Aurezza” (アウレーザ) anywhere on the plateau, much less near the burial ground — only Leyndell.
-The name is clearly taken from the Latin aureum (アウレム) meaning “gold”.
+The name is clearly taken from the Latin aureum (アウレム) meaning “golden”.
 Auriza would thus be fitting for a tribe which brought about the Age of the Golden Tree establishing its kingdom through heroic battles.
+That would explain why the highland barbarians have virtually vanished, the peoples consolidating into one after Hoarah brought them all to heel for this fight.
+The culture, in that case, didn’t die out, it just converted to become the core of Erdtree civilization.

 As the final nail, there is how these tombs were furnished.
-The Hero’s Grave has a peculiar golden lighting from burning glowing white leaves like in Leyndell, with similar banners bearing the same Erdtree crest utilized by the capital’s armed forces.
-This confirms the tribe’s connection to the royal capital, and the effigies further tie the buried to Marika.
-Common to all Hero Graves are the statues of a woman in veil and tunic evocative of the Virgin Mary, a similar figure standing tall in the Auriza Side Tomb and other catacombs.
-Who would be depicted as a holy woman, if not holy mother, in a place of Erdtree Burial except the Erdtree capital’s Queen?
+The Auriza Hero’s Grave has a peculiar golden lighting from burning glowing white leaves like in Leyndell, with similar banners bearing the tree crest and shining ray pattern utilized by the capital’s armed forces.
+This confirms the tribe’s connection to the royal capital, and effigies further tie the buried to Marika.
+Common to all Hero’s Graves are the statues of a woman in veil and tunic evocative of the Virgin Mary, a similar figure standing tall there and in other catacombs.
+Who would be depicted as a holy woman, if not holy mother, in a place of Erdtree Burial except the Erdtree capital’s queen?
 But the Auriza Hero’s Grave features another such statue, this time with the woman brandishing a spear covered in foliage.
 Why portray the Numen reliant on a barbarian to win her wars as a warrior herself?
 Because it shows solidarity with the real heroes.
-They were one in wanting to claim the Erdtree, so their god stands with them as an equal even if only providing support from behind in actuality.
+They were one in wanting to claim the Erdtree, so their god stands with them as an equal even if only providing support from behind.
 They are her spear with which to smite her foes.

 That left only the Fortified Manor and its garrison.
 Hoarah led his warriors in presumably another assault on the castle now incorporated into the new royal capital.
 The circumstances likely drove the Farum colonists to desperation.
 Leyndell’s Pagan Quarter is mainly filled with misbegotten, many of these “hybrids” (混種) supplicating the local graves and saint statue.
 If they feel such a deep connection to the dead buried there, then those are probably their kinsmen, ancestors — fellow citizens of this district.
 Certainly, the winged misbegotten ashes note how they are slaves from birth in their description, opening the possibility for multiple generations who didn’t necessarily share that fate.
 Moreover, it claims that their form mixing aspects of various animals is punishment for coming in contact with the Crucible.
 As aspects of the Crucible incantations showcase, the power of the original Erdtree can generate various animal traits.
 We likewise see the hybrids’ feathers, furs, and manes possess a red hue either in part or in full, potential signs of absorbing too much life energy.